 If you've worked up an appetite, drive over to Hen Quarter, which specializes in sophisticated Southern cuisine and has brunch until 3 pm on the weekends.
 Our Dublin community recommends the fried chicken and waffles, or the HQ benedict.
 If you haven’t had enough fresh air, sit on their sun-kissed patio.

 After brunch, we’re onto Glacier Ridge Metro Park, which has more than 1000 acres of open space and wetlands to explore.
 You’ll meet some of our friendly locals running the paved trails or at the top of the 25-foot observation tower looking for wildlife and birds.
 Real adventurists will love this park’s outdoor obstacle course, featuring 12 challenging stations that will test your fitness and agility.

 Trip Advisor Review: “This is a great place to go for a walk, bike, skate & enjoy nature, all for free.
 On a good day, there are many people out there.
 Many bring their dogs & there is also a bridal trail.
 There are several paved paths of different lengths to enjoy, which makes it nice to mix up your walks.
 Restrooms are available, as is a small playground for kids and a frisbee golf course.
 There is at least one sheltered picnic area.” - JStarkey2 from Plain City, Ohio

-I don’t know about you, but all this outdoor adventure always makes us hungry.
-Indulge in a tasty sweet treat at Jeni’s Splendid Ice Creams and take a stroll around Historic Dublin before making your trip back home.
+Next up, indulge in a tasty sweet treat at Jeni’s Splendid Ice Creams and take a stroll around Historic Dublin before making your trip back home.